pme0/gh-pages/content/posts/pedestrian-detection.md

-## Results
+## Visualization

 In the following **single object detection** example we detect pedestrians:

 {{< figure src="/media/pedestrian-detection/pexels-kate-trifo-4019405_bboxes_0.png" width="60%" >}}

-The detection framework can be extended to detect more than one class.
-In the following **multiple object detection** example we detect pedestrians as well as bicycles and cars:
+In some situation we may wish to safeguard privacy while still being able to monitor pedestrians, in which case a bluring filter can be applied:

-{{< figure src="/media/pedestrian-detection/pexels-aleks-magnusson-2962589_bboxes.png" width="60%" >}}
+{{< figure src="/media/pedestrian-detection/pexels-kate-trifo-4019405_bboxes_0_blur.png" width="60%" >}}

 The model loses accuracy when presented with very distant object, as depicted in the next example: